Is “give it time” really the solution to the puppy blues?

 And he gives it time.

-Johnny has a moderately shitty few months where literally everything, from going to the bathroom to taking care of his kids, has suddenly become a lot more complicated.
+Johnny has a moderately shitty few months where literally everything, from going to the bathroom to taking care of his kids, has become a lot more complicated.
 He’s a little depressed.

 But gradually, he starts to feel better.
 He stops needing the painkillers after a week or two.
 He learns how to get around pretty smoothly on the crutches, getting some freedom back.